VCDW-2025-PROG7311/MathAPI/README.md

 1. [Updating the History() to return JSON](/Guides/UpdatingHistory.md)
 1. [Updating the Clear() to return JSON](/Guides/UpdatingClear.md)
 1. [Swagger and Documentation of the API](/Guides/SwaggerAndDocs.md)
+1. Moving auth from client into API (you need to figure this out from the code)

 Remember to test your API endpoints as you go!